 Which ingredients should I look for?

-Choose soothing ingredients like aloe, xylitol, chamomile, and mild fluoride.
-These ingredients calm irritation and help gums heal.
+Use mild ingredients such as aloe, xylitol, chamomile and mild fluoride.
+These ingredients help soothe irritation and heal gums.

 Are antibacterial mouthwashes good for sensitive gums?

-They can help, but only if a dentist recommends them.
-Some strong antibacterial rinses can irritate sensitive gums if you use them too often.
+They can be a help, but only if they are suggested by a dentist.
+Certain good antibacterial rinses can cause damage to sensitive gums if used too often.

 Can mouthwash make gum sensitivity worse?